billbuchanan/pqc_signatures/README.md

 ### Implemented
 - 3WISE
-- biscuit
+- Biscuit
-- cross
+- CROSS
 - EHTv3v4
 - FAEST
 - FuLeeca
-- hawk
+- HAWK
-- HuFu†
+- HuFu †
-- MEDS_2023
+- MEDS
 - MIRA
-- perk††
+- PERK ††
-- pqsigRM
+- Enhanced_pqsigRM
 - Raccoon
-- ryde
+- RYDE
-- SDitH†††
+- SDitH - Hypercube Variations †††
-- SPHINCS_ALPHA
+- SPHINCS_alpha
-- sqi
+- SQIsign
-- uov
+- UOV

 > † IMPORTANT Dev branch Notice: Benchmarking HuFU can take a considerable amount of time, even when utilising a high performance machine.
 The option to skip testing the HuFU algorithm and its respective variations will be presented when executing the automated benchmarking script.